viviandotdev/ObsidianVault/+ Encounters/Untitled.md

 2. Where do you watch it?
 Just clips on YouTube?
 3. How fast are they going on those bikes?
 4. Do know how to ride bikes?
+5. What time of year is it? is it going on now?

 Make people feel better